ToyotaInfoTech/RAMN/docs/hardware/Fabrication/flashing.rst

 """""""

 The STM32 Embedded bootloader interface requires a CAN baudrate change.
 If present, you must disconnect external CAN tools that may interfere with it.
+**Make sure that you are using a USB data cable, NOT a power-only USB cable.**
 Then, follow the instructions below:

 1. Open folder scripts/STbootloader/windows or scripts/STbootloader/linux.